-- When do I need the money I’m investing?
-In the short-term or long-term?
+- Do I need the money I’m investing in the short term or long term?

 - How would I react if my investment dropped significantly in value?

-Your timeline also plays a big role in your investment strategy.
-The younger you are, the more time you have to recover from market downturns – particularly when it comes to your retirement goals.
-If you’re in your 20s and are saving for retirement, you should be able to handle short-term changes in your investments.
+The younger you are, the more time you have to recover from market downturns – particularly when it comes to your retirement savings.
+If you’re in your 20s and are saving for retirement, you should be better able to handle short-term changes in your investments.

-Factors beyond just your timeline, like your income and other assets, also play a role in your ability to take on risk.
+Factors like your income and other assets, also play a role in your ability to take on risk.

 That’s what “risk capacity” is – your ability to survive financial loss if your investments take a steep drop.
-If you have a higher risk capacity, this means you can stay the course and hopefully rebuild your assets over time if the market takes a significant drop.
+If you have a higher risk capacity, you can stay the course and hopefully rebuild your assets over time if the market drops significantly.

-If you have a lower risk capacity, you would be majorly impacted if the market dropped.
-For instance, if you’re about to retire, you probably wouldn’t want to put a big chunk of your savings into a risky investment.
+If you have a lower risk capacity, you’d be severely impacted if the market dropped.
+For instance, if you’re retiring soon, you probably wouldn’t want to put a big chunk of your savings into a risky investment.

-That’s why it’s important to check in with your advisor as your life changes.
+That’s why it’s important to adjust your risk tolerance as you age and your life changes.

-Risk tolerance comes down to your psychological makeup and preferences and your real-world financial situation.
-It’s important for these two areas to line up.
+Risk tolerance comes down to your comfort level and preferences and your real-world financial situation.
+It’s important for these 2 areas to line up.
 If you’re very willing to take risk, but unable to recover from market drops, you could run into real challenges.
-And vice-versa.

-Once you determine your risk tolerance, you’ll be able to choose a strategy for your investments.
-There are typically three strategies:
+Once you determine your risk tolerance, you’ll be able to recognize the type of investor you are.

-- Conservative: your tolerance and capacity are lower.
-This strategy might include fewer stocks and more bonds or money-market assets (which usually offer steady returns with less fluctuation in price).
+Conservative: Your risk tolerance and capacity are lower.
+Your investments will likely include fewer stocks and more bonds or money-market assets (which usually offer steady returns with less fluctuation in price).

-- Moderate: you might be somewhere in the middle, perhaps someone with a higher risk tolerance but a lower risk capacity.
-This strategy might include a mix of stocks and bonds to uphold a more balanced approach.
+Moderate: You might be somewhere in the middle, perhaps someone with a higher risk tolerance but a lower risk capacity.
+Your investments might include a mix of stocks and bonds for a more balanced approach.

-- Aggressive: you have a higher risk tolerance and higher risk capacity and accept that you might see big swings in the value of your investment over time.
-You’re also looking for the potential of bigger returns.
-This type of strategy tends to be made up mostly of stocks (as opposed to bonds) from big and small companies.
+Aggressive: You have a higher risk tolerance and capacity and accept that you might see big swings in your investment value over time.
+You’re likely looking for bigger potential returns.
+Your investments are likely mostly stocks (as opposed to bonds) from big and small companies.

-You’re in control of assessing your tolerance and ultimately, for how much risk you take.
+You’re in control of assessing your risk tolerance and how much risk you take on.
 But you don’t have to do it alone – there are experts who can help.
-Talk to your advisor to make sure your strategy matches your risk tolerance and needs.
+Talk to your advisor to: